 The 7 best Photoshop tutorials for beginners

-Holly’s tutorial shows you different ways to add font to a photo on hollymccaig.com.
+Holly’s tutorial shows you different ways to add text to a photo on hollymccaig.com.
 This tutorial is a must for all who want to create images for their blog and social media.

 Sarah @xosarah.com goes one step further and adds a personal touch to fonts by creating patterned text.